· 4 min read

 • Renamed: McCrispy across US menus on 13 March 2023

-On 24 February 2021 McDonald's put a single new chicken fillet on menus in three sandwiches at once, and the plainest of the three is the McCrispy.
-The fillet is the reason to look at it closely.
+On 24 February 2021 McDonald's put a single new chicken fillet onto menus in three sandwiches at once, and the plainest of the three is the McCrispy.
+The fillet is the reason to look closely.
 It is breaded flat and wide rather than thick and lumpy, pressed broad enough to meet the edges of the bun on every side.
-That geometry is a deliberate choice and the rest of the build follows from it.
-A wider fillet of even thickness reaches its safe internal temperature before the coating browns too far, so the kitchen can run a uniform fryer time and trust it.
-A thick craggy cutlet would still be cooking in the middle when the surface had gone dark.
-The flat sheet is the McCrispy's whole engineering bet.
+A wide fillet of even thickness reaches its safe internal temperature before the coating browns too far, so the kitchen can run one uniform fryer time and trust it, where a thick craggy cutlet would still be raw in the middle when the surface had gone dark.

-The trade that flatness buys is worth naming.
-A wide thin fillet holds less juice than a fat one.
-It also holds a coating that stays crisp clear across its span instead of going slack in the center.
-McDonald's took the second over the first.
-The breading is applied for a fine, close, even texture rather than a rugged blistered one, because the point of the build is sameness across the width, not surface drama.
-Every McCrispy is meant to land the same crunch in the same places.
+That flatness buys a specific trade.
+A wide thin fillet holds less juice than a fat one, but it holds a coating that stays crisp clear across its span instead of going slack in the centre, and McDonald's took the second over the first.
+The breading is applied for a fine, close, even texture rather than a rugged blistered one, because the build is after crunch across the whole width rather than surface drama, and a fine even crust delivers it from edge to edge.

-The build fails in specific ways and the kitchen is arranged against each.
-A coating goes soft if anything wet touches it before the bite, so nothing is poured over the fillet: the pickle and a thin smear of butter sit on the bun, and the fillet meets no moisture until the teeth do.
-A cold soft bun pressed against hot fried chicken steams the coating limp from below, so the potato roll is toasted on its cut faces and a warm slightly crisped bread surface goes against the fillet instead.
-A fillet cut unevenly cooks unevenly, dark at the thin end and pale at the thick, which is the failure the flat consistent breast is shaped to foreclose.
-The crinkle-cut pickle is the only cold and sour thing in the sandwich, and skipping it leaves the build with no edge against a rich fried plane.
+The build fails in ways the kitchen is arranged against.
+A coating goes soft if anything wet touches it before the bite, so nothing is poured over the fillet: the pickle and a thin smear of butter sit on the bun, and the chicken meets no moisture until the teeth do.
+A cold soft bun pressed against hot fried chicken steams the coating limp from below, so the potato roll is toasted on its cut faces and a warm, slightly crisped surface goes against the fillet instead.
+A breast cut unevenly cooks dark at the thin end and pale at the thick, which is the fault the flat, consistent fillet is shaped to foreclose.

 A drive-thru window hands it over in a paper sleeve already darkening at the seam with oil.
 The coating gives with a fine dry crackle rather than a hard snap, and for a moment the bite is just warm fried breast and the faint sweetness of the potato roll.
-Then the pickle lands, cool and sharp and vinegary, the single bright note against the fat.
-The toasted bun has gone pliant and presses to almost nothing around the fillet, and the breading stays crisp at the edges where a thicker coating would already have softened.
-Nothing in the bite is loud.
-The whole thing is pitched to repeat exactly, sleeve after sleeve, in every market that carries it.
+Then the pickle lands, cool and sharp and vinegary, the one bright note against the fat.
+The toasted bun has gone pliant and presses to almost nothing around the fillet, the breading still crisp at the edges where a thicker coating would already have softened, and what is left on the tongue afterward is salt and warm oil and that last vinegar sting.

-The variants change the dressing and keep the flat fillet fixed.
-The Spicy lacquers a pepper sauce against the coating; the Deluxe loads the cold garnish; the Bacon Ranch build adds bacon and a ranch sauce.
-Each of those is a separate sandwich on the same breast.
-The wider American fried chicken sandwich is a genre, not a variant of this one, and its readings push the coating and the heat far past anything a fast-food chain standardizes.
-The McCrispy is not those.
-It is the chain version, engineered for a flat even fillet and a crunch that arrives the same every time.
+The variants change the dressing and leave the flat fillet fixed: the Spicy lacquers a pepper sauce against the coating, the Deluxe loads the cold garnish, the Bacon Ranch build adds bacon and a ranch sauce, each a separate sandwich on the same breast.
+The wider American fried-chicken sandwich is a genre rather than a variant of this one, and its readings push the coating and the heat far past anything a fast-food chain standardises.
+The McCrispy is the chain version, shaped for a flat even fillet and a crunch a store can reproduce on every shift.

-The United States changeover happened on 13 March 2023, when McDonald's retired the descriptive Crispy Chicken Sandwich name, relabeled the line McCrispy, and added a Bacon Ranch McCrispy the same day.
-By October 2023 the McCrispy had grown into a billion-dollar global brand for the chain.
+The changeover came on 13 March 2023, when McDonald's retired the descriptive Crispy Chicken Sandwich name across United States menus, relabeled the line McCrispy, and added a Bacon Ranch McCrispy the same day; by October 2023 the McCrispy had grown into a billion-dollar global brand for the chain.

 Read next